 CAT Quant Syllabus 2024: Quantitative Aptitude Questions pdf, Mock Test

-Candidates who will appear for the Common Admission Test must be well versed in the CAT exam syllabus for IIM and the CAT 2024 quants syllabus.
-There is no syllabus provided on the CAT syllabus 2024 official website.
-Moreover, while trying to cover the syllabus of quantitative aptitude, candidates can also check what are the best books for them.
+Candidates who will appear for the Common Admission Test must be well versed in the CAT exam syllabus for IIM, especially for the Quantitative Aptitude section.
+There is no syllabus available on the official CAT 2025 syllabus website.
+Moreover, while trying to cover the syllabus of quantitative aptitude, candidates can also check what the best books are for them.
 Also, the candidates must be aware of the CAT exam pattern.
-Read the full article to know all the details related to the CAT exam syllabus, quantitative aptitude topics to be covered, how many questions are likely to be asked in CAT 2024, and what are the best books and preparation tips.
+Read the full article to know all the details related to the CAT syllabus, quantitative aptitude topics to be covered, how many questions are likely to be asked in CAT 2025, and what are the best books and preparation tips.

 Quantitative Aptitude